jarjarredred/datafun-06-eda/README.md

 Added  .ipynb_checkpoints/ to gitignore
 Added packages to requirements.txt

+## Step 2: Link to Dataset
+Link to seaborn healthexp.csv dataset: https://github.com/mwaskom/seaborn-data/blob/master/healthexp.csv
+The database shows each country's life expectancy and spending in USD, from 2021.

 ## CheatSheet: Managing Virtual Environment

 For **Windows PowerShell** (adjust commands if using Mac/Linux):